pineapplemachine/interval-tree-type-js/readme.md

 Nodes are ordered, left-to-right, from least to greatest low bound.

 **How is interval equality determined?**
-Everywhere that interval values are compared, a [SameValueZero](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Equality_comparisons_and_sameness) comparison is used to determine equality.
+You can pass a custom value equality function to the IntervalTree constructor, but by default a [SameValueZero](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Equality_comparisons_and_sameness) function is used to determine equality.
+(This is probably what you want!)
 This applies, for example, to the `contains` and `remove` methods.
-These methods match intervals with strictly-equal bounds (`===`) and values found to be equal according to a SameValueZero comparison.
+These methods match intervals with strictly-equal bounds (`===`) and values found to be equal according to the value equality function.

 **When do intervals intersect?**
 Intervals are inclusive on both low and high bounds except where otherwise